-- A copy of the specific internal rule or guideline PacificSource used in the adverse benefit determination; and - An explanation of the scientific or clinical judgment for the adverse benefit determination, if the adverse benefit determination is based on medical necessity, experimental treatment, or a similar exclusion.
+A reference to the specific internal rule or guideline PacificSource used in the adverse benefit determination; and

+An explanation of the scientific or clinical judgment for the adverse benefit determination, if the adverse benefit determination is based on medical necessity, experimental treatment, or a similar exclusion.

-Upon request, PacificSource will provide you with any additional documents, records or information that are relevant to the adverse benefit determination.
+Upon request, PacificSource will provide you with any additional documents, records or information that is relevant to the adverse benefit determination.